 West Thumb Geyser Basin

-West Thumb Geyser Basin is located by Yellowstone Lake, formed 150,000 years ago.
-A fascinating landscape of mist emerged from the combination of hot springs and lake water.
-There are numerous geysers with different colors of water spouting intermittently, including green and black.
-Many elk often appear here, so friends who want to see them can visit this geyser basin.
+West Thumb Geyser Basin is located by the shore of Yellowstone Lake.
+It was formed 150,000 years ago.
+The combination of hot springs and lake water creates a wonderful misty landscape.
+This place has many geysers gathered together, with various colors of spouts, including green and black.
+It is particularly beautiful when the water is constantly gushing.
+Many moose often appear here, so friends who want to see moose can take a walk around this geyser basin.

 Northeast Entrance Road

-Hayden Valley is located slightly north of the east side of Yellowstone, in front of the forest and filled with grassland.
-A river flows through, making it an ideal spot for animals to search for food in the morning or at dusk.
-With binoculars, visitors can often see grizzly bears wandering around.
-In addition to bears, there are also opportunities to spot wolves, elk, and bison in Hayden Valley.
+Hayden Valley is located slightly north of the east side of Yellowstone.
+It is a meadow in front of the forest with a river flowing through it, making it an ideal spot for animals to forage in the early morning and evening.
+If you bring binoculars, you can usually see grizzly bears wandering around here.
+Besides grizzly bears, you also have the chance to see wolves, elk, and bison in Hayden Valley.

 Yellowstone Lake

-The river that flows out of Yellowstone Lake enters a canyon after passing through a gentle area, which is known as one of the most magnificent sights in Yellowstone.
-With a huge roar, it forms Upper Falls and Lower Falls.
-Thanks to the water, this is a popular spot for many wild animals, and there are often large groups of bighorn sheep.
+The river water flowing out of Yellowstone Lake passes through a gentle area before entering the canyon, which is considered one of the most magnificent sights in Yellowstone.
+Accompanied by a tremendous roar, it forms the Upper Falls and Lower Falls.
+Due to the presence of water, this area attracts many wild animals.
+Bighorn sheep often appear in groups.

 Mammoth Hot Springs

-The landscape of this place is mainly composed of limestone terraces and is the largest carbonate sedimentary hot spring known in the world.
-This hot spring area is the most active and longest-standing geothermal area.
-Mammoth Hot Springs used to have multiple hot springs flowing down the slopes, generating a large amount of microorganisms and forming colorful terraces.
-Unfortunately, in a seismic movement in 2002, most of the hot springs stopped erupting, causing a large number of microorganisms to die.
-The dead microorganisms turned into gray-white powder, which remained on the dry large terrace.
-Bighorn sheep are also often seen here.
+This place is characterized by limestone terraces and is known as the largest carbonate-depositing hot spring in the world.
+It is the most active and the oldest geothermal area.
+Originally, multiple hot springs flowed down the slope in stages, creating colorful terraces due to the large number of microorganisms.
+Unfortunately, during a tectonic event in 2002, most of the hot springs ceased to flow, leading to the death of many microorganisms.
+The dead microorganisms turned into grayish-white powder, which remained on the dried-up terraces.
+Pronghorn antelopes are also frequently seen here.

 Old Faithful Geyser